Lace Up

 Lace Up is the debut studio album by American rapper Machine Gun Kelly.
 It was released on October 9, 2012, by Bad Boy Records and Interscope Records.
 Puff Daddy, who served as the executive producer on the album, enlisted the guest appearances from Cassie, DMX, Planet VI and Avenged Sevenfold; as well as the production that was provided by Alex da Kid, JP Did This 1 and J.R.
 Rotem, among others.
 The album was supported by four singles: "Wild Boy" featuring Waka Flocka Flame, "Invincible" featuring Ester Dean, and "Hold On (Shut Up)" featuring Young Jeezy, along with a promotional single, "Stereo" featuring Alex Fitts.

 Reviews for the record were generally positive, but critics felt that it was a disappointment, compared to his previous mixtapes.
-Lace Up debuted at number 4 on the Billboard 200, with first-week sales of 57,000 copies in the United States.
+Lace Up debuted at number four on the Billboard 200, with first-week sales of 57,000 copies in the United States.
 It was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 copies.
+Kelly embarked on the No Class Tour in 2014 to promote the album.